 What Can Cause, A No Start Condition

 Faults in other systems, not just ignition, fuel, compression and timing, can prevent your engine from starting.
-However, a system component itself may be faulty, or there may be a problem with its wire connector or harness.
+And, a system component itself may be faulty, or there may be a problem with, its wire connector or harness.

 Exhaust Gas Recirculation (EGR) Valve